With so many choices, which music streaming service is right for you?

 If you are deeply integrated with the Apple ecosystem, that is you've got an iPhone, iPad, Mac computer, and Apple TV (or some combination of the like), then Apple Music is the best choice for you.

 - $9.99 - $14.99 per month (Free during the 3-month trial) - It's in your Music app.
 Here's how to sign up for it

 Spotify is one of the largest music streaming services around and is arguably the biggest competitor for Apple Music.
-With a monthly subscription of $9.99 ($4.99 per additional family member), You can stream music from the company's huge catalogue and download content for offline listening.
+With a monthly subscription of $9.99 (or $14.99 for a family membership), You can stream music from the company's huge catalog and download content for offline listening.
 One benefit of Spotify is that there is a free tier that allows you to listen to anything in shuffle mode on iPhone and iPad without having to pay for it.